wmglab-duke/ascent/docs/source/Methods_Template.md

 ## NEURON simulations

-If computing thresholds of activation and/or block, state the search algorithm used (e.g., binary search) and the exit criteria (e.g., tolerance).
+If computing thresholds of activation and/or block, state the search algorithm used (e.g., bisection search) and the exit criteria (e.g., tolerance).

 ## Analysis